Terms & Conditions

 With a WordPress site there are 3 scenarios regarding the updating of the site.

-1. Sundial will update all the content of the website (chargeable) and keep the WordPress version, the theme version and all plugin versions up to date (non-chargeable).
+1. Sundial will update and add content to the website (at client request and chargeable) and keep the WordPress version, the theme version and all plugin versions up to date (non-chargeable).

 2. The client and Sundial will update all the content of the website (chargeable only for Sundial input) and Sundial will keep the WordPress version, the theme version and all plugin versions up to date (non-chargeable).
 If the client adds plugins and conflicts arise then fixing will be chargeable.

-3. The client in effect takes over the whole website after delivery and updates using in-house or alternative developers.
+3. The client in effect takes over the whole website after delivery and updates, adds plugins etc, either in-house or use of alternative developers.
 At that time ‘Website by Sundial’ should be removed from the footer and Sundial is no longer responsible for any software updates or has liability for any potential issues in the future.

 If Sundial has selected the WordPress theme for the build then I accept responsibility that theme will continue to be supported for a reasonable amount of time.
 Several years.
 If you have found a theme you like I will build it (assuming reviews are 5 star) but if the company goes out of business (and therefore cannot provide updates for future versions of WordPress) then the liability is with the client not Sundial.
 The website may continue to function perfectly well for years but there are no guarantees.
 That’s why it’s always better to go with a company rather than an individual theme provider.
-Themes I use will always update automatically and I have a global license.
+Themes I use will always update automatically and I have global lifetime licenses.
+WordPress theme developers can discontinue support at any time.
+That’s why your WordPress website is almost certainly the DIVI theme from Elegant Themes.
+It is anticipated they will remain in business for the foreseeable.

 You will have your own hosting account, probably at catalyst2.
-If you get alerts you are running out of space, in the high nineties you will need to speak to catalyst2 to get the next hosting package up or remove some files (they can assist with that decision).
+If you get alerts you are running out of space, in the high nineties you will need to contact catalyst2 to get the next hosting package up or remove some files (they can assist with that decision).
 If you run out of space then WordPress version, themes and plugins will not be able to update either manually or automatically (nearly all are set to automatic).
 This is a significant security risk and Sundial has no liability in this instance.
-I will probably remind you several times as I get alerted also.

-If I need to upgrade the PHP version on your website for security reasons that will be me requesting the client raise the ticket.
+If I need to upgrade the PHP version on your website for security reasons that will be me requesting the client raise the ticket (unless I am a named person on the hosting account for raising issues).
 If the ticket does not get raised I will keep reminding but Sundial will not have liability in this instance.
 It’s an unlikely scenario and we can usually roll back the website and apply the new version.